Chromatic

 Chromatic Wednesdays, which previously centered around the Apartment Project space in Neukölln, will transition to a mobile and decentralized structure for its upcoming fourth and fifth seasons.
 This shift aims to encourage stronger collaborations, emphasize site-specific thinking, and build new connections that reflect the social and cultural fabric of Berlin.

-Team: Emre Birişmen – Project Lead / Coordination / Video Production
+Current Team: Emre Birişmen – Lead / Coordination / Video Production

-Melih Sarıgöl – Project Lead / Administration / Sound Production
+Melih Sarıgöl – Lead / Administration / Sound Production

-Beril Ece Güler / Cemre Bayatlıer – Production Assistant
+Beril Ece Güler - Graphic Design / Production Asisstant

 Moderation: Erden Kosova, Şirin Fulya Erensoy, Florian Wüst, Nil Mutluer